top of page

 Apartment Safety Map Requirements

-Fire Escape Plans and emergency maps for apartments, condos, and schools must comply with:
+Fire Escape Plans must comply with:

 • NFPA Life Safety Code (NFPA 101)

-• NFPA symbols (NFPA 170)
+• NFPA 170 symbols

 • OSHA 1910 emergency planning standards